jweaver72/EGZUMMER-WIKI/Home.md

 Original range 50 - 600 Mhz and now 18 MHz ~ 660 MHz and 840 ~ 1300 MHz.
 Note: _The RF BK4819, is the basis of the radio, has a hardware limitation (630 - 840 Mhz.)_.

-Some of the other capabilities is the ability to receive in various other modes, such as FM, AM and USB.
+Some of the other capabilities is the ability to receive in various modes (FM, AM and USB).
 The screen has an TX-audio signal strength indication and RX signal strength indication (S-meter) and the possibility to show channelname and frequentie of both VFO's.

 * **Warning**: Modifying a radio may violate various laws or regulations of some nations.
 Not all of these capabilities will be allowed in order to comply with various regulations.